Leondeodas1/weather_app/README.md

 Development stack
-Flow was enabled to catch typing errors in React Native JavaScript code

 I used  Visual Studio Code on windows 11
 I used GitHub to save the progress of the app.
 Currently only tested on an Desktop